johnmasonyxe/files/README.md

 - lodash for nice pure performant functions
 - scss for more styling control
 - axios for demonstrating how i'd send requests if i wasn't using mocks
+- enzyme for component tests if that's a thing we want to do

 ## api
 this is an interview for the frontend with react